 It also has the country's biggest slum.

 So when we say Mumbai is a city of extremes, it's not just for dramatic effect.

-The juxtapositions can be terrible, but they also can be inspiring.
+The juxtapositions can be difficult for some travelers, but they also can be inspiring.

 Visitors to the city are over-stimulated in the best way.